Co-creation & SCALINGS

-SCALINGS is an interdisciplinary European research consortium that explores the avenues and limits for the wider use of co-creation and open innovation practices across Europe.
+Co-creation takes place, when a diversity of actors come together in an innovation activity for mutual benefits.
+This is at the heart of SCALINGS, an interdisciplinary research project that explores the avenues and limits for the wider use of co-creation practices across Europe.

 Context Matters for Innovation

 Why do co-creative solutions work sometimes and sometimes they do not?
 SCALINGS follows the hypothesis, that innovation is affected by context, i.e. how does the local social, cultural and institutional environment, in which the co-creation practices takes place, shape the overall process and outcome of the project?
 Which countries are supportive or dismissive of certain co-creation instruments?
 And how does co-creation differ between the domains Robotics, Urban Energy and Autonomous Driving?
 SCALINGS follows a comparative research design with the goal to approximate these questions systematically.
 Eventually it will draw nearer to a ‘socially robust’ concept of scaling co-creation practices from one region to another.